Russian warship sunk in drone attack, Ukraine says - ExBulletin

 Russian warship sunk in drone attack, Ukraine says

-Ukraine's military says it has used naval drones to sink a Russian landing craft off the Crimean peninsula, which Moscow annexed 10 years ago.
-Russia has not confirmed the attack.
+Ukraine's military says it has used naval drones to destroy a Russian landing craft off the coast of Crimea — in another embarrassing blow to Russia's Black Sea fleet.
 (Subscribe to: https://bit.ly/C4_Albisteak_Harpidetu)

+It comes as the US president tries to convince Republican lawmakers to back vital military aid to Ukraine, Israel and Taiwan.
+Legislation to secure the US-Mexico border has already been thrown out, saying Donald Trump does not want Joe Biden to win before the presidential election. ———————- Follow us: Facebook – https://www.facebook.com/Channel4News/

 Twitter – https://twitter.com/Channel4News